invictus-integration/docs-ifa/dashboard/dashboard-installation.md

 ## Build Pipeline

-The build pipeline
+Follow [this guide](dashboard-buildpipeline.md) to setup your build in Azure DevOps.

 ## Release Pipeline

-The release pipeline...
+Follow [this guide](dashboard-releasepipeline.md) to setup your release in Azure DevOps.